section-engineering-education/engineering-education/articles/introduction-web-assembly-continued/index.md

 Congrats, you have successfully imported and run a Wasm library inside a react application!

 ### Conclusion

-A little disclaimer: since WebAssembly is still in active development and there is not that much tooling around integrating it with frontend frameworks such as Angular, Vue.js and React.
-A lot of research, trials and errors went in the process of writing this article, just to find the best and beginner-friendly way to import Wasm modules inside a react Application.
-Feel free to send me an [email](mailto:gompoulucas@gmail.com) if you see areas of improvement or a much better work around.
+To summarize, we created from scratch a react application that uses WebAssembly to grenerate and amplify audio data samples.
+We started with a Rust program that we compiled into a Wasm module, configured create-react-app to support WebAssembly, and  installed the module as an npm dependency.
 I hope this tutorial will serve as a foundation for building more complex react applications.
-From now on, I plan on diving deeper into WebAssembly and using it for more ambitious projects like porting bigger libraries.
+From now on, I plan on diving deeper into WebAssembly and use it for more ambitious projects such as porting bigger libraries.

 ### Additional ressources

 - [How Digital Audio Works - Computerphile](https://www.youtube.com/watch?v=1RIA9U5oXro)
 - [What is 32 bit floating?](https://audiohertz.com/2017/02/23/what-the-fck-is-32-bit-floating/)
 - [WebAssembly Linear Memory](https://wasmbyexample.dev/examples/webassembly-linear-memory/webassembly-linear-memory.rust.en-us.html)